Face transplant: United States

-On 12 August 2020, at NYU Langone Health in New York, New York, Eduardo D. Rodriguez led a team of over 140 personnel in successfully transplanting the face and bilateral hands of a brain dead donor onto 22-year-old Joe DiMeo, who sustained disfiguring burns after a car accident in 2018.
+On 12 August 2020, at NYU Langone Health in New York, Eduardo D. Rodriguez led a team of over 140 personnel in successfully transplanting the face and bilateral hands of a brain-dead donor onto 22-year-old Joe DiMeo, who sustained substantial burns after a car accident in 2018.
 The procedure lasted approximately 23 hours, and involved the entire facial soft tissue (extending from the anterior hairline to the neck, including the eyelids, nose, lips, and ears, along with strategic skeletal components), as well as both hands at the distal forearm level.

-Charla Nash's face transplant, described above, also initially included bilateral hands from the same donor.
+Charla Nash's face transplant (discussed above) also initially included bilateral hands from the same donor.
 Circulation to Nash's transplanted hands was compromised after she was started on vasopressors as part of treatment for sepsis.
 The hands were ultimately amputated, however the patient survived, as did her facial allograft.

 In May 2023, a team of 140 doctors at NYU Langone Health successfully conducted the first combination eye transplant and partial face transplant.
 The patient, a 46-year-old linesman, was electrocuted by high voltage wires in 2021 causing the loss of the lower portion of his face and his left eye.
 The eye, while not restoring vision to the patient, has successfully received blood flow to the retina.

 Ethics, surgery and post-operation treatment

 The procedure consists of a series of operations requiring rotating teams of specialists.
 With issues of tissue type, age, sex, and skin color taken into consideration, the patient's face is removed and replaced (sometimes including the underlying fat, nerves, blood vessels, bones, and/or musculature).
 The surgery may last anywhere from 8 to 36 hours, followed by a 10- to 14-day hospital stay.

 There has been a substantial amount of ethical debate surrounding the operation and its performance.
-The main issue is that, as noted below, the procedure entails submitting otherwise physically healthy people to potentially fatal, lifelong immunosuppressant therapy.
+The main issue is that, as noted below, the procedure entails submitting often otherwise physically healthy people to potentially fatal, lifelong immunosuppressant therapy.
 So far, four people have died of complications related to the procedure.
 Citing the comments of various plastic surgeons and medical professionals from France and Mexico, anthropologist Samuel Taylor-Alexander suggests that the operation has been infused with nationalist import, which is ultimately influencing the decision-making and ethical judgements of the involved parties.
 His most recent research suggests the face transplant community needs to do more in order to ensure that the experiential knowledge of face transplant recipients is included in the ongoing evaluation of the field.

 After the procedure, a lifelong regimen of immunosuppressive drugs is necessary to suppress the patient's own immune systems and prevent rejection.
 Long-term immunosuppression increases the risk of developing life-threatening infections, kidney damage, and cancer.
 The surgery may result in complications such as infections that could damage the transplanted face and require a second transplant or reconstruction with skin grafts.